Pest Control contractors in

 Submit application

-Complete Public Health Pest Control License application with Idaho Department of Agriculture including background check and fees.
+Submit Public Health Pest Control Operator License application to Idaho Department of Agriculture with $75 fee and proof of training completion

 Maintain continuing education